narwhalacademy/zebra-crossing/README-Italiano.md

 - Most companies will still hand over your information to the authorities if the latter files the right paperwork.

-#### For true anonymity – create an untraceable online persona under a pseudonymn
+#### Per completa anonimita' – come creare un profilo online sotto pseudonimo

 - If you're a public figure, artist or activist, consider working under a persistent pseudonymn or collective identity – this [Tactical Tech manual](https://gendersec.tacticaltech.org/wiki/index.php/Complete_manual#Creating_and_managing_identities_online) has more details on why.